 In light of regulatory measures described above, there are provisions in regulation and policy that generally allow development in areas of wetlands to take place on a case-by-case basis provided any net loss of wetland function is authorized and compensated for (as applicable).
 In order for development to proceed in a wetland, a hierarchy of protective measures must be followed.
 First, wetlands must be avoided if possible.
-If this is not possible, then some type of mitigation must be attempted to minimize adverse environmental effects to wetlands. lf mitigation is not possible and wetlands must be destroyed or displaced, then compensation is required.
-Provincially, these measures are currently applied, on an interim basis, only to mapped wetlands as defined by the GeoNB mapped, regulated wetland layer and Provincially Significant Wetlands layer and buffers.
+If this is not possible, then some type of mitigation must be attempted to minimize adverse environmental effects to wetlands.
+If mitigation is not possible and wetlands must be destroyed or displaced, then compensation is required.
+Provincially, compensation is required on an interim basis, only for mapped wetlands as defined by the GeoNB mapped, regulated wetland layer and Provincially Significant Wetlands layer and buffers.
 Thus, the approach to the EIA will consider all wetlands potentially affected by the Project, whether on the NBDNR mapping layer or not.
-While avoidance or mitigation will be applied to all affected wetlands, compensation as applicable will be considered only for provincially significant wetlands or GeoNB mapped, regulated wetlands, in accordance with the provincial interim wetland policy, unless superseded by the provincial long-term strategy for wetlands protection.
+While avoidance or mitigation will be applied to all affected wetlands, compensation at the 2:1 ratio as applicable will be considered only for provincially significant wetlands or GeoNB mapped, regulated wetlands, in accordance with the provincial short-term wetland management strategy, unless superseded by the provincial long-term strategy for wetlands protection.

-A significant adverse residual environmental effect on the Wetland Environment will be defined as one that results in an unauthorized net loss of wetland function in a wetland for which alteration would otherwise require authorization (i.e., an NBDNR-mapped wetland), or the unauthorized loss of wetland function in a provincially significant wetland (PSW), after consideration of planned mitigation or provincially required compensation for unavoidable wetland losses.
-These significance criteria are based in part on the NBENV's interim wetlands protection approach, discussed previously.
+A significant adverse residual environmental effect on the Wetland Environment will be defined as one that results in an unauthorized net loss of wetland function in a wetland for which alteration would otherwise require authorization (i.e., an NBDNR-mapped wetland); the unauthorized loss of wetland function in a provincially significant wetland (PSW) after consideration of planned mitigation or provincially required compensation for unavoidable wetland losses; or the loss of a significant function provided by an unregulated wetland that cannot be avoided or mitigated.
+An understanding of function is the basis for application of the mitigation hierarchy; therefore significance is based on the nature and magnitude of an environmental effect after the mitigation hierarchy has been applied.
+These significance criteria are based in part on the NBENV's short-term wetland management strategy, discussed previously.

-For all other wetlands (i.e., wetlands that are not PSW or do not appear on the NBDNRmapping layer), the key wetland functions of concern are the potential changes in the stream flows in the watershed or subwatershed, or potential changes to biodiversity as a result of wetland function loss.
-These issues will be assessed and mitigated as part of the environmental effects assessment for Water Resources and Aquatic Environment, and Terrestrial Environment and Vegetated Environment, respectively.
+For all wetlands that are not PSW or do not appear on the NBDNR-mapping layer, the key wetland functions of concern are the potential changes in the stream flows in the watershed or subwatershed, or potential changes to biodiversity as a result of wetland function loss.
+These issues will be assessed and mitigated as part of the environmental effects assessment for the Wetland Environment and other VECs as applicable.

-In consideration of the currently evolving approach to provincial wetland protection at the time of preparing this TOR, these criteria may be revisited in the EIA Report to consider developments in policy.
+In consideration of the currently evolving approach to provincial wetland protection at the time of preparing this TOR, these criteria may be revisited in the EIA Report to consider developments in the wetland management strategy.